 When traversing Croatia and Bosnia, many people followed the more major arteries that lead through Zagreb and Sarajevo, but there were equally good options that avoided the big cities.
 After Sarajevo, many people tried to take a direct route instead of staying on the main roads, but soon discovered that it was a rough dirt road and lost significant time.
 This included the leader of the race, Josh Ibbett, who turned around before the road got too bad and returned to the main road, by which time he had lost all but just a few kms of his lead, but the man that he had battled with for the lead for the previous few days, James Hayden, had to drop out soon after due to Shermer’s Neck.

 The route options for the final section between Mount Lovćen and Istanbul were well known from the previous edition of the race.
 Again, the routes basically boiled down to Highway 8 in Bulgaria or Highway 2 in Greece due to the Rhodope mountains being in between.
 Many of the people who chose to go through Greece had to contend with a lot of headwind and intense heat in the middle of the day.
-The typical total distance ridden was much further than previous editions at 4200 to 4400 km.
+The typical total distance ridden was much further than previous editions at over 4200 km.

 I had to scratch near the Slovenian border, but flew out to Istanbul to see everyone finish, including my friend Alain Rumpf.
 I joined him for the final 20 km of the route through the Belgrad Forest and then the wild ride along the Bosphorous Strait, as shown in this video.